Example Mapping: Making Stories Concrete

 Maya: “We’d deliver Wednesday instead.
 Or Friday.
 Depends on the courier.”

 “Notice what happened,” Lee says.
-“We didn’t start with rules and try to think of examples.
-We started with examples – concrete, specific scenarios – and the rules emerged naturally.
-Then we used the rules to find more examples, and those examples tightened the rules.
-It’s a loop.
+“We started with examples, and the rules emerged naturally.
+Then the rules generated more examples, and those examples tightened the rules.
 If you start with rules, you tend to stay abstract.
-If you start with examples, you stay grounded in reality – and the rules get sharper every time you go round.”
+If you start with examples, you stay grounded.”

 The map so far

-The timer hasn’t gone off yet, but the team feels like they’ve covered the core shape of the story.
+The timer hasn’t gone off yet, but the team feels like they’ve covered the core shape.
 Here’s what the table looks like:

 Subscribe to a produce box